Emails and Spam

 Spam emails are a huge problem, and one that we abhor.
 Thankfully there are quite a lot of mechanisms available which, if all used together, help to identify genuine emails.
 PhotoEntry uses all of these, and generally we have no problems with email deliverability.
 With one exception...

-Problems with Btinternet occur frequently, but re-appeared in earnest in mid September 2018.
+Problems with Btinternet occur frequently.
+They re-appeared in earnest in mid September 2018, although have not been observed since the end of October 2018.

 Btinternet, and its associated domains, apply seemingly random criteria when determining whether an email is spam.
 We have had many cases where an identical email is accepted for most of the btinternet addresses being sent to, but rejected for a few others.
 And other cases where single individual emails (e.g. new user access details) are rejected.